scandyna/MdtApplication/packaging/conan/README.md

 All seemed to work, because I allways used the same Qt distribution (on my machine, on the CI).

-One day, I had compile errors, thaks to Qt, that checks versions.
+One day, I had compile errors, thanks to Qt, that checks versions.

 ### Current status